DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 When you try to use a selector that does not match any DOM element, the test fails and an error is thrown.
 The error message indicates which selector has failed.

-An error can also occur when you call [selector's methods](#member-tables) in a chain.
+An error can also occur when you call a [selector's methods](#member-tables) in a chain.
 These methods are applied to the selector one by one.
-TestCafe detects a method after which the selector no longer matches any DOM element.
-This method is highlighted in the error message.
+TestCafe detects the first method that returns no elements and highlights it in the error message.

 ![Selector methods in a report](../../../../images/failed-selector-report.png)